sherpa/sherpa/README.md

  - directly from GitHub as a git repository

+**NOTE:** it is possible to build Sherpa with `fortran` compilers other than `gfortran`.
+While this is not supported, [PR #202](https://github.com/sherpa/sherpa/pull/202/files) shows how this can been accomplished with `g95` on `OS X` in a specific setup.
+Similar changes are probably required for other compilers or setups.
+Since the `fortran` code is compiled by `numpy`'s [`f2py`](http://docs.scipy.org/doc/numpy-dev/f2py/distutils.html) you might want to check their documentation for details.

 ### 2a.
 Extract the source tarball

 If you donwloaded the Sherpa source tarball, you can extract it by: